How a Moriarty dial is made

 Applying the enamel

-Once we’ve prepared the enamel mixture, the next step is to apply it to the dial.
-This is done with a fine paint brush and care is taken to ensure that the wet enamel is applied evenly across the brass surface, to minimise the risk of imperfections on the finished piece.
+Once Alison prepares the enamel mixture, the next step is to apply it to the dial.
+This is done with a fine paint brush and care is taken to ensure that the wet enamel is applied evenly across the pre cleaned pure silver surface and then repeated after firing.

 Alison Moriarty firing a watch dial